-Certificate III in Customer Engagement addresses the skills needed in customer contact roles in the growing call centre industry.
+Certificate III in Customer Engagement addresses the skills needed in customer contact roles in the growing contact and service centre industry.
 These include skills to deliver a rewarding customer service experience, and the ability to manage priorities and workplace challenges.
-You will gain a solid understanding of call centre systems and culture, and have a range of electives to suit career goals.
+You will gain a solid understanding of service centre and call centre systems and culture, and have a range of electives to choose from.

 Start and study anytime